 The Sword Digital Therapist is faster and overall more effective

 In the first study, published in Nature Scientific Reports journal, we compared two groups of patients that had undergone knee surgery during their eight-week recovery.
 The first group used the Digital Therapist to perform physical therapy at home, and the second group used conventional physical therapy.
 Results showed the group using SWORD’s Digital Therapist improved twice as much than the conventional physical therapy group in the test that objectively measured their recovery (Timed Up and Go test).
 The same results surfaced for the subjective, patient-reported quality of life assessment regarding the existence of symptoms or pain and the ability to perform activities of daily living.

-The second study was published in the Journal of Medical Internet Research, the leading Health Informatics journal, and aimed at proving the Digital Therapist's medium and long-term superiority.
+The second study was published in the JMIR Rehabilitation and Assistive Technologies, the leading Health Informatics journal, and aimed at proving the Digital Therapist's medium and long-term effectiveness.
 The article demonstrates that the benefits shown in the group using SWORD's Digital Therapist were maintained three and six months after surgery, without additional treatment beyond the 8-week program.
 The results apply to objective performance measures and also to subjective scales of pain, quality of life and ability to perform daily activities.
 This article proves that the Digital Therapist is a reliable long-term solution since its benefits do not fade over time.